agraef/midizap/README.md

 It goes without saying that these debugging options will be very helpful when you start developing your own bindings.
 The `-d` option can be combined with various option characters to choose exactly which kinds of debugging output you want; `r` ("regex") prints the matched translation section (if any) along with the window name and class of the focused window; `s` ("strokes") prints the parsed contents of the configuration file in a human-readable form whenever the file is loaded; `k` ("keys") shows the recognized translations as the program executes them, in the same format as `s`; `m` ("MIDI") prints *any* MIDI input, so that you can figure out which MIDI tokens to use for configuring the translations for your controller; and `j` adds some debugging output from the Jack driver.
 You can also just use `-d` to enable all debugging output.
 (Most of these options are also available as directives in the midizaprc file; please check the distributed example.midizaprc for details.)

 Have a look at the distributed midizaprc file for more examples.
 Most of the other translations in the file assume a Mackie-like device with standard playback controls and a jog wheel.
-Any standard DAW controller which can be switched into Mackie mode should work with these.
-Otherwise, editing the configuration to make the translations work with your controller should be a piece of cake.
+Any standard DAW controller which can be switched into Mackie mode should work with these out of the box.
+In any case, you may now want to start editing the configuration, to remove entries that you don't need, and to make the translations work with your controller and favorite applications.

 # MIDI Output